Ethant101/Project7/README.md

-# To Start1. now open the project, make sure you install all the dependencies that are listed in the package-json
+# To Start.
-1. in the project terminal type
+1. make sure you have installed all the dependancies that are listed in the package.json file 2.in the project terminal type
    * `npm run local`

 the project should now be up and running on port 80.